ProjectPythia/CFC-extreme-weather-cookbook/README.md

 ## Structure

-(State one or more sections that will comprise the notebook.
-E.g., _This cookbook is broken up into two main sections - "Foundations" and "Example Workflows."_ Then, describe each section below.)
+_This cookbook is broken up into three main sections - "Extreme SSTs" and "Extreme Precipitation" and "Links between atmosphere, ocean and ENSO"._

-### Section 1 ( Replace with the title of this section, e.g. "Foundations" )
+### Section 1 Extreme SSTs

 (Add content for this section, e.g., "The foundational content includes ... ")

-### Section 2 ( Replace with the title of this section, e.g. "Example workflows" )
+### Section 2 Extreme Precipitations

+(Add content for this section, e.g., "Example workflows include ... ")

+### Section 3 Links between atmosphere, ocean and ENSO

 (Add content for this section, e.g., "Example workflows include ... ")